 Engel, T.; Kickelbick, G. Furan-Modified Spherosilicates as Building Blocks for Self-Healing Materials.
 Eur.
 J. Inorg.
 Chem.
 2015, 2015 (7), 1226-1232.

 Azcarate, S. M.; Savio, M.; Smichowski, P.; Martinez, L. D.; Camira, J. M.; Gil, R. A. Single-step solubilization of milk samples with N,N-dimethylformamide for inductively coupled plasma-mass spectrometry analysis and classification based on their elemental composition.
 Talanta 2015, 143, 64-70.

 Fatal if swallowed.
-Toxic in contact with skin.
+Fatal in contact with skin.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.
 Causes damage to organs.
 Causes damage to organs through prolonged or repeated exposure.